What separates FST from other trauma-informed approaches?

-What we mean by the designation of a traumatized child or adolescent, the target population for the FST Model.
-Children or adolescent between the ages of 8 and 18 years and their family and/or community.
+What we mean by the designation of a traumatized child or adolescent is a child or adolescent between the ages of 8 and 18 years and their family and/or community.
 A child or other family is traumatized when problem symptoms mirror a PTSD post-traumatic stress disorder diagnosis.

-How do I become better trained in the FST Model?
+How do I become better trained in FST ?

 How do I get in touch with FST?

 You can submit an inquiry through our website or call toll-free at (800) 735-9525